-In February 1997, Rent-A-Center acquired fourteen stores in Texas from Trans Texas Capital, L.L.C. for approximately \$7.3 million in cash.
-Danny Z. Wilbanks, the former Senior Vice President -- Finance and Chief Financial Officer of Rent-A-Center, was the managing member of Trans Texas.
-At the time of this acquisition, Mr. Wilbanks was not an executive officer of Rent-A-Center.
+In February 1997, Renters Choice acquired fourteen stores in Texas from Trans Texas Capital, L.L.C. ("Trans Texas") for approximately \$7.3 million in cash (the "Trans Texas Acquisition").
+Danny Z. Wilbanks, Senior Vice President -- Finance and Chief Financial Officer of Renters Choice was the managing member of Trans Texas.
+At the time of the Trans Texas Acquisition, Mr. Wilbanks was not an executive officer of Renters Choice.

-REPURCHASE OF \$25 MILLION OF RENT-A-CENTER'S COMMON STOCK
+REPURCHASE OF \$25 MILLION OF RENTERS CHOICE'S COMMON STOCK

-On August 18, 1998, Rent-A-Center repurchased 990,099 shares of its common stock for \$25 million from J. Ernest Talley, its Chairman of the Board and Chief Executive Officer.
-The repurchase of Mr. Talley's stock was approved by the Board of Directors of Rent-A-Center on August 5, 1998.
-The price was determined by a pricing committee made up of Joseph V. Mariner, Jr., J. V. Lentell and Rex W. Thompson and was approved by the Board of Directors of Rent-A-Center, with Mr. Talley abstaining.
-The pricing committee met on August 17, 1998, after the close of the markets, and Mr. Talley's shares were repurchased at the price of \$25.25 per share, the closing price of Rent-A-Center's common stock on August 17, 1998.
+On August 18, 1998, Renters Choice repurchased 990,099 shares of its common stock for \$25 million from J. Ernest Talley, its Chairman of the Board and Chief Executive Officer.
+The repurchase of Mr. Talley's stock was approved by the Board of Directors of Renters Choice on August 5, 1998.
+The price was determined by a pricing committee made up of Joseph V. Mariner, Jr., J. V. Lentell and Rex W. Thompson (and approved by the Board of Directors of Renters Choice, with Mr. Talley abstaining).
+The pricing committee met on August 17, 1998, after the close of the markets, and Mr. Talley's shares were repurchased at the price of \$25.25 per share, the closing price of Renters Choice's common stock on August 17, 1998.